tors42/chariot/README.md

 # Chariot

 Chariot is a Java client for the [Lichess API](https://lichess.org/api).
 It is compiled for Java 17.
+_[Lichess](https://github.com/lichess-org/lila) is a charity and entirely free/libre open source software._

 ## API Listing